pkErbynn/js-masterclass/note.md

 6. Concepts
     - Variable mutation: changin' var value
     - Type coercion: converting from one type to another automatically
+    - Tackling any problem (4 steps)
+        - *Understand* 100% by asking the right questions for clear picture
+        - *Divide and conquer* by subtasking
+        - *Research*
+        - Devise a *plan*.
+For bigger problems, write a psuedo-code b4 actual code
 7. Ternary operator: can store their return value
     - *ternary computed in string template*
 8. Brief History